hazymat/Node-RED-lighting-management/README.md

 - Fixtures, zones, and mappings are 3 sections under the "manage lighting" tab
 - Scene management is done as part of this, but UI for scenes (add/remove scene, populate or set scene colours or light levels) will be under the tab where lighting controls for a given zone are.
 This enables e.g. family members to create / update / delete lighting scenes for that zone, on the fly.
 (Buttons are updated dynamically so user can test their new scene and tweak quickly)

+Light control interface
+---
+- Press a dashboard button to select a lighting scene
+ - Zone lighting is changed accordingly, and stored to memory
+ - Currently selected scene button is lit up
+- Use sliders and colour selection to change individual lights
+ - A star is shown on that button to denote the fact we have an "unsaved" scene (or the lights have "deviated" from the scene previously set).
+- Manage scenes within this interface: create/update/delete scenes
+ - Scene buttons update in realtime as you make changes
+ - The scene shows as "saved" (star disappears) when updated
+ - The scene is shown as selected and saved when you create a new one
+- This UI is to be displayed on e.g. a tablet mounted on the wall in a given zone.
+Or just on your mobile device.
+Or you can interface with any other controller you like, by just sending an MQTT message to select a scene.
+For example I'll be using my own homemade scene controller wall boxes with multiple scene buttons that will correspond to the first 5 scenes you create.
+- Easily remove the scene management section, if you prefer not to have this option in your zone controller

 Fixtures
 ---
 - Add fixture (user specifies ID, location, type, control type)